 Careers

-The Council for Native Hawaiian Advancement (CNHA) is seeking qualified individuals to join our growing operations.
-CNHA carries a kuleana to enhance the cultural, economic, political, and community development of Native Hawaiians.
+Hawaiian Council, formerly known as the Council for Native Hawaiian Advancement (CNHA), is seeking qualified individuals to join our growing operations.
+Hawaiian Council carries a kuleana to enhance the cultural, economic, political, and community development of Native Hawaiians.

 We’re expanding!

-Headquartered in Kapolei, Oʻahu, CNHA is a Native Community Development Financial Institution (CDFI) certified by the U.S. Treasury department and a HUD-Certified Housing Counseling agency.
+Headquartered in Kapolei, Oʻahu, Hawaiian Council is a Native Community Development Financial Institution (CDFI) certified by the U.S. Treasury department and a HUD-Certified Housing Counseling agency.
 We provide access to capital, financial education, and individualized financial counseling services with a focus on low and moderate-income families.
-CNHA serves as a National Intermediary, providing grants and loans targeting underserved communities, and community-based organizations in Hawaiʻi.
+Hawaiian Council serves as a National Intermediary, providing grants and loans targeting underserved communities, and community-based organizations in Hawaiʻi.

-Permanent CNHA position come with an array of benefits, including:
+Permanent Hawaiian Council positions come with an array of benefits, including:

 -